ssato/python-anyconfig/docs/index.rst

 - anyconfig.loads() to load a configuration string and ...
 - anyconfig.dump() to dump a configuration file from a dict or dict-like object represents some configurations
 - anyconfig.dumps() to dump a configuration string from ...
-- anyconfig.validate() to validate configuration files with JSON schema [#]_ with a python module jsonschema's help [#]_ .
+- anyconfig.validate() to validate configuration files with JSON schema [#]_ .
 Both configuration files and schema files can be written in any formats anyconfig supports.
+- anyconfig.gen_schema() to generate a dict-like object represents JSON schema for given configuration file[s] to validate it/them.

 Using anyconfig, you can load configuration files in various formats in the same way, without taking care of each file format in some cases, like the